osm-search/Nominatim/docs/develop/Ranking.md

 eligible to be part of an address.
 All other objects have an address rank of 0.

-Note that the search rank of a place place a role in the address computation as well.
+Note that the search rank of a place plays a role in the address computation as well.
 When collecting the places that should make up the address parts then only places are taken into account that have a lower address rank than the search rank of the base object.